 Unfortunately, sometimes systems fail or become corrupted.
 Backup and recovery systems provide organizations ways to retrieve information when there is a failure.
-They also provide solutions to these issues:
+They also solve issues in the following ways:

 - Faster backup methods